Quansight-Labs/ndindex/docs/indexing-guide/slices.md

 worked with slice objects quite a bit in building ndindex, as well as just general usage with Python and NumPy.

-Python's slice syntax is, without a doubt, extremely expressive, and has a straightforward and simple syntax.
+Without a doubt, Python's slice syntax is extremely expressive and straightforward.
 However, simply put, the semantic rules for slices are completely bonkers.
-They lend themselves to several invalid interpretations, which I have outlined above, which seem valid at first glance but fall apart in corner cases.
+They lend themselves to several invalid interpretations, which I have outlined above, and which seem valid at first glance but fall apart in corner cases.
 The "correct" ways to think about slices are very particular.
 I have tried to [outline](rules) them carefully, but one gets the impression that unless one works with slices regularly, it will be hard to remember the "right" ways and not fallback to thinking about the "wrong" ways, or, as most Python programmers probably do, simply "guessing and checking" and probably not correctly handling corner cases.

-Furthermore, the discontinuous nature of the `start` and `stop` parameters not only makes it hard to remember how slices work, but it makes it *extremely* hard to write slice arithmetic (i.e., for anyone implementing ` __getitem__` or `__setitem__` that accepts slices matching the standard semantics).
+Furthermore, the discontinuous nature of the `start` and `stop` parameters not only makes it hard to remember how slices work but it also makes it *extremely* hard to write slice arithmetic (i.e., for anyone implementing ` __getitem__` or `__setitem__` that accepts slices matching the standard semantics).
 The arithmetic is already hard enough due to the modular nature of `step`, but the